AGordiGuerrero/OpenSoundMeter/README.md

 # OpenSoundMeter

-Design of a **continuous-measurement sound-level meter with Wi-Fi connectivity**, to be integrated into the sensor network of the Escuela Politécnica de Cáceres, ([SmartPoliTech Project](http://smartpolitech.unex.es/)).
+Design of a **continuous-measurement sound-level meter with Wi-Fi connectivity**, to be integrated into the sensor network of the Escuela Politécnica de Cáceres, ([SmartPoliTech](http://smartpolitech.unex.es/)).

 ![](https://raw.githubusercontent.com/AGordiGuerrero/OpenSoundMeter/master/photos/9.jpg)